bsu-cs315/P1-Projectile-Launch/README.md

 Self-assessment:
- - [ ] D-1: The repository link is submitted to Canvas before the project deadline.
+ - [x] D-1: The repository link is submitted to Canvas before the project deadline.
- - [ ] D-2: The repository contains a <code>README.md</code> file in its top-level directory.
+ - [x] D-2: The repository contains a <code>README.md</code> file in its top-level directory.
- - [ ] D-3: The project content is eligible for an <a href="https://www.esrb.org/ratings-guide/">ESRB Rating</a> of M or less.
+ - [x] D-3: The project content is eligible for an <a href="https://www.esrb.org/ratings-guide/">ESRB Rating</a> of M or less.
- - [ ] C-1: Your repository is well-formed, with an appropriate <code>.gitignore</code> file and no unnecessary files tracked.
+ - [x] C-1: Your repository is well-formed, with an appropriate <code>.gitignore</code> file and no unnecessary files tracked.
- - [ ] C-2: Your release is tagged using <a href="https://semver.org/">semantic versioning</a> where the major version is zero, the minor version is the iteration number, and the patch version is incremented as usual for each change made to the minor version, and the release name matches the release tag.
+ - [x] C-2: Your release is tagged using <a href="https://semver.org/">semantic versioning</a> where the major version is zero, the minor version is the iteration number, and the patch version is incremented as usual for each change made to the minor version, and the release name matches the release tag.
- - [ ] C-3: You have a clear legal right to use all incorporated assets, and the licenses for all third-party assets are tracked in the <code>README.md</code> file.
+ - [x] C-3: You have a clear legal right to use all incorporated assets, and the licenses for all third-party assets are tracked in the <code>README.md</code> file.
- - [ ] C-4: The <code>README.md</code> contains instructions for how to play the game or such instructions are incorporated into the game itself.
+ - [x] C-4: The <code>README.md</code> contains instructions for how to play the game or such instructions are incorporated into the game itself.
- - [ ] C-5: The project content is eligible for an <a href="https://www.esrb.org/ratings-guide/">ESRB Rating</a> of T or less.
+ - [x] C-5: The project content is eligible for an <a href="https://www.esrb.org/ratings-guide/">ESRB Rating</a> of T or less.
- - [ ] C-6: The player can control the angle at which the projectile is fired.
+ - [x] C-6: The player can control the angle at which the projectile is fired.
- - [ ] C-7: The player can fire the projectile.
+ - [x] C-7: The player can fire the projectile.
- - [ ] C-8: The projectile's flight is affected by gravity using Godot Engine's physics system.
+ - [x] C-8: The projectile's flight is affected by gravity using Godot Engine's physics system.
- - [ ] C-9: There is a &ldquo;ground&rdquo; that stops the projectile.
+ - [x] C-9: There is a &ldquo;ground&rdquo; that stops the projectile.
- - [ ] C-10: There is a non-ground target that the projectile can hit.
+ - [x] C-10: There is a non-ground target that the projectile can hit.
- - [ ] B-1: The <code>README.md</code> file contains a personal reflection on the iteration and self-evaluation, as defined above.
+ - [x] B-1: The <code>README.md</code> file contains a personal reflection on the iteration and self-evaluation, as defined above.
- - [ ] B-2: The projectile's firing angle is clamped between 0&deg; (straight forward) and 90&deg; (straight up).
+ - [x] B-2: The projectile's firing angle is clamped between 0&deg; (straight forward) and 90&deg; (straight up).
- - [ ] B-3: Once fired, the projectile is non-interactive.
+ - [x] B-3: Once fired, the projectile is non-interactive.
- - [ ] A-1: The player can modify the strength of the projectile's firing.
+ - [x] A-1: The player can modify the strength of the projectile's firing.
- - [ ] A-2: There is a visual indicator showing the angle at which the projectile will fire.
+ - [x] A-2: There is a visual indicator showing the angle at which the projectile will fire.
- - [ ] A-3: The projectile's hitting the target is recognized and logged to the console or otherwise indicated.
+ - [x] A-3: The projectile's hitting the target is recognized and logged to the console or otherwise indicated.

+ In it's current state the project deserves and A.

 ## Third-Party Assets
 All images used are from the Physics Assets Pack from Kenney.nl.